 Chiang Mai Temples

-Wat Chedi Luang is a large temple complex with a magnificent ancient Chedi a number of striking temple buildings within its grounds.
+Wat Chedi Luang is a large temple complex with a magnificent ancient Chedi and a number of striking temple buildings within its grounds.
 Those interested in Buddhism can participate in Monk Chat, a great way to get a better understanding of this peaceful religion.

 Wat Phra That Doi Suthep gazes down over Chiang Mai from the heights of Doi Suthep mountain.
 A sacred Buddhist relic is housed within its golden Chedi which shines brightly in the midday sun emitting a dazzling ethereal glow.